 ISSA is a fitness learning business, with roots in accredited personal training courses.
 They understand the need for their customers to become good educators and communicators, to ensure they land themselves jobs after signing up to these courses.
 Their yoga course is no different… it is built with you in mind, to help you develop your career.

-Ultimately, we feel by following along to the modules and classes in this course, you’ll be in a very good position to lead entry level yoga classes… even if you’re a complete beginner.
+Ultimately, we feel by following along to the modules and classes in both Yoga 200 and Yoga Fundamentals, you’ll be in a very good position to lead entry level yoga classes… even if you’re a complete beginner.

 Illustrates Your Expertise

-But, if you want to get hired by a gym, a company or attract new clients, having a certification is an easy way to illustrate your expertise.
+But, if you want to get hired by a gym or launch a yoga studio and attract new clients, having a certification is an easy way to illustrate your expertise… especially if that certification is approved by Yoga Alliance.

 Teachings Are Based on Proven Scientific Practices